-- 813,925 pounds of toxic chemicals30 were released from U.S. tobacco facilities in 2018.
-This number is down from 1,312,796 pounds in 201531 likely in part due to the decline in cigarette smoking and the industry's shifting focus to newer electronic products. - Research has found that growing tobacco contributes to deforestation, especially in the developing world.
+- 815,985 pounds of toxic chemicals were released from U.S. tobacco facilities in 2019.
+This number is down from 1,312,796 pounds in 2015 likely in part due to the decline in cigarette smoking and the industry's shifting focus to newer electronic products. - Research has found that growing tobacco contributes to deforestation, especially in the developing world.
 Deforestation for tobacco plantations promotes soil degradation and "failing yields" or the capacity for the land to support the growth of any other crops or vegetation. - Tobacco farmers typically clear land by burning it.
 But this land is often agriculturally marginal and is abandoned after only a few seasons, contributing in many cases to desertification.
 Burning increases greenhouse gas levels by generating water and air pollutants, and decreasing forest cover which would otherwise absorb the 16 million metric tons of CO2 produced by tobacco production.

-Shutting down the tobacco industry would equate to taking 16 million cars off the streets every single year.
-33 - Tobacco production uses up more water and wood, and has more pesticides applied to it, than most other crops, further affecting water supplies and contamination of the soil.
+Shutting down the tobacco industry would equate to taking 16 million cars off the streets every single year. - Tobacco production uses up more water and wood, and has more pesticides applied to it, than most other crops, further affecting water supplies and contamination of the soil.

 - Approximately 600 million trees are chopped down every year by the tobacco industry.
-43 On average each tree produces enough paper for 15 packs of cigarettes.
-14 - Tobacco farming and the tobacco industry are a sizeable contributor to deforestation in many countries around the world.14 of toxic chemicals34 were released from U.S. tobacco facilities in 2018.
+On average each tree produces enough paper for 15 packs of cigarettes. - Tobacco farming and the tobacco industry are a sizeable contributor to deforestation in many countries around the world.